Without 'Parney' as CEO, Squirrels boss Lou DiBella sees comparable fan experience

 “Organizationally, we’re not going to miss a beat.
-It’s not going to change the nature of our relationship with our fans, or with anybody,” said Lou DiBella.
+It’s not going to change the nature of our relationship with our fans, or with anybody,” Lou DiBella said.
 “I don’t think it’s going to change the (game-day) experience.
 I don’t think it’s going to change the culture.
 I don’t think it’s going to change much.
 I think it’s going to change Parney’s lifestyle.”

 People are also reading…

 Parnell, the face of the franchise since it moved to Richmond for the 2010 season, said Wednesday that he will move into a part-time advisory role for the Flying Squirrels at end of this season.
-The team’s final home game is Sunday afternoon and the Flying Squirrels wrap up their regular season with a six-game set at Erie Sept.
-12-17.
+The team’s final home game is Sunday afternoon and the Flying Squirrels wrap up their regular season with a six-game set at Erie next Tuesday-Sunday.

 It’s possible the Flying Squirrels will advance to the Eastern League playoffs.

-“Hopefully, we can finish this full-season part of my career by popping some champagne bottles at the end of September,” said Parnell.
+“Hopefully, we can finish this full-season part of my career by popping some champagne bottles at the end of September,” Parnell said.

 According to DiBella, day-to-day operations for the franchise will be supervised by Ben Rothrock, who’s the vice president and general manager, along with Ben Terry and Anthony Oppermann, who are assistant GMs.